bifrostinc/code-sync-mcp/README.md

 # Code Sync MCP Server

-**Hot reload your remote containerized applications directly from your IDE using MCP (Model Context Protocol).**
+**Hot reload your remote containerized Python applications directly from your IDE using MCP (Model Context Protocol).**

-The Code Sync MCP architecture bridges the gap between local development and remote containers - edit code in your local editor and instantly see changes reflected in containers running anywhere (staging, development clusters, cloud environments, or even production).
-No more manual deployments or waiting for CI/CD pipelines just to test a small change.
+The Code Sync MCP architecture bridges the gap between local development and remote containers for interpreted languages - Python, Ruby, or other interpreted code in your local editor and instantly see changes reflected in containers running anywhere (staging, development clusters, cloud environments, or even production).
+No compilation step needed - changes take effect immediately.

 ## What It Does